MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementGroupPolicyConfigurationDefinitionValuePresentationValue.md

 ### -DefinitionValue
 The definition value entity stores the value for a single group policy definition.
-To construct, see NOTES section for DEFINITIONVALUE properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for DEFINITIONVALUE properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphGroupPolicyDefinitionValue